 Often labelled as the sunniest area in New Zealand, the Bay of Plenty is the perfect travel destination all year-round.
 If the majestic coastline with white sandy beaches isn’t enough of a holiday drawcard, the area is famous for fresh food, delectable wines, kayaking with glow worms after dark and is also home to the country’s only active marine volcano, Whakaari or White Island.
 Regularly emitting clouds of gas from the crater – this island situated 48km off the coast is one of the most unique natural highlights in New Zealand.

-With a population of over 410,000 people, Wellington is the second largest city in New Zealand, and also its capital.
+With a population of over 410,000 people, Wellington is the second-largest city in New Zealand, and also it’s capital.
 Sitting at the south-western tip of the North Island with a signature harbour, the city is a foodie’s dream.
-The abundance of museums and art galleries to the variety of restaurants and wine bars, Wellington has something for everyone.
+The abundance of museums and art galleries to a variety of restaurants and wine bars, Wellington has something for everyone.
 If locally-produced wine is your thing, make sure you visit the surrounding area of Martin borough – which is accessible by car, train or bicycle and is dotted with wineries in close proximity.

 Rotorua Pohutu Geyser